swannodette/logic-tutorial/README.md

 Question & Answer
 ----

 Unlike most programming systems, with relational programming we can actually ask the computer questions.
-But before we ask the computer questions, we need define some facts!
+But before we ask the computer questions, we need to define some facts!
 The first thing we want the computer to know about is that there are men:

 ```clj
 tut1=> (db-rel man x)